isomerpages/mlaw-corp/news/speeches/_posts/2023-11-06-post-Keynote Speech by 2M Edwin Tong SC at Medico Legal Society of Singapore Annual Dinner.md

 13. Speaking of lawyers and doctors, I chanced upon a cartoon that I thought best illustrated the relationship between lawyers and doctors.
 Take a moment and read it for a while.

 {:start="14"}
-14. A: “Hey Tom, I just saw a patient who thought she had every condition known to medicine.”
+14. A: “Hey Tom, I just saw a patient who thought she had every condition known to medicine.”<p>
-B: “Yeah, I’ve had a few of those before.”
+B: “Yeah, I’ve had a few of those before.”</p><p>
-A: “I ended up ordering all kinds of unnecessary labs and imaging studies for her.”
+A: “I ended up ordering all kinds of unnecessary labs and imaging studies for her.”</p><p>
-B: “What made you do that?”
+B: “What made you do that?”</p><p>
-A: “She’s a LAWYER.”
+A: “She’s a LAWYER.”</p><p>
 B: “Yep.
 I’ve DEFINTELY had a few of those before.”

 {:start="15"}